 THIS IS DR. AMMA

 Dr. Amma is best known as the lead creative force and executive behind the national team of AT BUFFALO: A NEW MUSICAL.
-Co-written with Joshua Williams and Khalil Sullivan (book, music, lyrics) and developed with creative producer Deadria Harrington, producer Blair Russell, and co-conceiver Jim Augustine, AT BUFFALO is an “archivally-true, historically-plausible” musical in development about conflicting visions of blackness in the 1901 Buffalo, NY World’s Fair.
+Co-written with Joshua Williams and Khalil Sullivan (book, music, lyrics) and developed with creative producer Deadria Harrington, producer Blair Russell, and co-conceiver Jim Augustine, AT BUFFALO is an “archivally-true, historically-plausible” musical in development about America, race, and the 1901 Buffalo, NY World’s Fair.
 Her TED Talk on AT BUFFALO has been viewed over 2 million times.

 Dr. Amma holds an A.B. in Afro-American Studies from Harvard University and an M.A./Ph.D. in Performance Studies from NYU’s Tisch School of the Arts.